Understand how liability is determined in Montana rollover accidents and the steps to take to protect your right to compensation

 Rollover crashes are particularly deadly, with a significantly higher fatality rate compared to other types of crashes.

-According to the National Highway Traffic Safety Administration, while only about 3% of crashes involve rollovers, these accidents account for approximately 20% of all crash-related fatalities and about 33% of crash-related injury costs in the U.S. annually.
+According to the National Highway Traffic Safety Administration, while only about 3% of crashes involve rollovers, these accidents account for approximately 20% of all fatal car accidents and about 33% of crash-related injury costs in the U.S. annually.

 Why are rollovers so fatal?